opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 rogue nation states were involved in this use case;
-just as it can neither be confirmed nor denied whether NIEM MilOps extensions were distributed among NATO allies and hunt forward operations bricked adersary servers behind the attack.
+just as it can neither be confirmed nor denied whether NIEM MilOps extensions were distributed among NATO allies and hunt forward operations bricked adversary servers behind the attack.
 Day 6 is out-of-scope for the Cybersecurity Automation Village.

 ## Interface/Technology -Centric views of these use cases